prometheus/docs/content/docs/practices/instrumentation.md

 Counters can only go up (and reset, such as when a process restarts).
 They are useful for accumulating the number of events, or the amount of something at each event.
-For example, the total number of HTTP requests, or the total number of of bytes sent in HTTP requests.
+For example, the total number of HTTP requests, or the total number of bytes sent in HTTP requests.
 Raw counters are rarely useful.
 Use the `rate()` function to get the per-second rate at which they are increasing.

 Gauges can be set, go up, and go down.
 They are useful for snapshots of state,